Back to blog

 Release NotesSurrogateFEM ValidationIP Portfolio

-Three things shipped in the April 2026 sprint that buyers and counsel keep asking about: a neural surrogate that actually converges on a real corpus, an independent FEM reproduction of our BEM solver, and a fully drafted patent portfolio triaged by filing readiness.
+Three things shipped in the April 2026 release that buyers and counsel keep asking about: a neural surrogate that actually converges on a real corpus, an independent FEM reproduction of our BEM solver, and a fully drafted patent portfolio triaged by filing readiness.
 Numbers below are honest — the artifacts are on disk and the provenance is documented.

 1. A1 BEM surrogate: R²=0.9520 on a 15.9M-row corpus